TheYuriG/blog_lessons/discord_create_channels/README.md

 // initial code unchanged
 // ...

-// Text channel name
+// Text Channel name
 .addStringOption((option) =>
 	option
-		.setName('channelname') // option names need to always be lowercase and have no spaces .setDescription('Choose the name to give to the channel') .setMinLength(1) // A text channel needs to be named .setMaxLength(25) // Discord will cut-off names past the 25 characters,
+		.setName('channelname') // option names need to always be lowercase and have no spaces .setDescription('Choose the name to give to the channel') .setMinLength(1) // A Text Channel needs to be named .setMaxLength(25) // Discord will cut-off names past the 25 characters,
 		// so that's a good hard limit to set.
 You can manually increase this if you wish .setRequired(true)